 Project Risk Management includes all the processes involved in risk identification, regulation, and mitigation on a project.
 The objective is to increase the likelihood of positive risks (opportunities) and decrease the likelihood of negative risks (threats).
-This article is part of a PMP Study Guide, and it has been updated for PMBOK 6th edition.
+This article is part of a PMP Study Notes, and it has been updated for PMBOK 6th Edition eBook.

 Plan Risk Management is the process of defining how risk management activities will be conducted on the project.